-A Tulsa native and Will Rogers High School graduate, Mayberry joined the ORU women’s basketball coaching staff after a one year stint as assistant coach at Watson Chapel High School in Pine Bluff, Arkansas.
+A Tulsa native and Will Rogers High School graduate, Mayberry joined the ORU women’s basketball coaching staff in June 2018 after a one year stint as assistant coach at Watson Chapel High School in Pine Bluff, Arkansas.
 Before coaching the Wildcats, he was a part of Head Men’s Basketball Coach Mike Anderson’s staff at the University of Arkansas.

 Mayberry’s name is seen in the record book for the Razorbacks as he leads the program in all-time career steals with 291.
 He ranks second in assists with 729 and third in points with 1,940.
 He helped the University of Arkansas transition from the Southwest Conference to the Southeastern Conference by winning three straight SWC titles with a combined 42-6 record before making the jump to the SEC and winning a SEC title with a 13-3 record in the 1991-1992 season.